Proven methods for treating a boil in the ear. Furuncle in the ear: causes of boils, symptoms and treatment

 • impact on the cartilage located at the bottom of the auricle);

-• examination by an ENT using special tools.
+• examination by an ENT specialist using special instruments.

-Diagnosis of a boil is not difficult, because the symptoms for inflammation of the external auditory canal are quite specific.
-Swelling of the mastoid process can mislead the doctor or complicate the diagnosis.
+Diagnosing a boil is not particularly difficult, because the symptoms for inflammation of the external auditory canal are quite specific.
+Edema of the mastoid process can mislead the doctor or complicate the diagnosis.

-With a more thorough examination and over time, the diagnosis is simplified.
+With more careful examination and the passage of time, the diagnosis becomes easier.

 CATEGORIES